wdporter/i-am-that-vuepress/18-to-know-what-you-are-find-out-what-you-are-not/readme.md

 **Q:**&ensp;Only in the sense of remaining alive.
 Not as a person.

-**M:**&ensp;Since you admit that as a person you have only intermittent existence, can you tell me what are you in the intervals in between experiëncing yourself as a person?
+**M:**&ensp;Since you admit that as a person you have only intermittent existence, can you tell me what are you in the intervals in between experiencing yourself as a person?

 **Q:**&ensp;I am, but not as a person.
 Since I am not conscious of myself in the intervals, I can only say that I exist, but not as a person.